 In the longer term, whilst it is impossible, at this stage, to foresee how long capitalism’s general crisis will take to mature, it is certain that the contradictions within the system will ensure that at some stage in the future the capitalists will find it very difficult to resolve the contradictions within the capitalist system.
-For these reasons capitalism will not, and in any case can never meet the needs of humanity as a whole — only socialism can do that.
-Capitalism will not collapse of it’s own volition — it must be pushed by the efforts of the working class operating in the specific conditions of their own countries.
-The exact scenario as to how exactly this will happen cannot be predicted.
-What is certain though, is that communist parties are essential to the process of preparing workers to carry out fundamental social change and to ensure the advance to socialism.
+For these reasons capitalism will not, and in any case can never, meet the needs of humanity as a whole - only socialism can do that.
+Capitalism will not collapse of its own volition - it must be pushed by the efforts of the working class operating in the specific conditions of their own countries.
+The exact scenario as to how this will happen cannot be predicted.
+But it is certain that communist parties are essential to the process of preparing workers to carry out fundamental social change and to ensure the advance to socialism.

 What does socialism mean?
 First of all it means that the ownership of the means of production - the factories, mines, the transport industry, the land and the machinery to till it - are taken from the hands of the capitalists into state and collective ownership on behalf of the working class.
 A dictatorship of the working class will be established that will suppress the capitalists economically and politically through the workers’ government, trade unions and councils and in the sphere of ideology and culture generally.
 The energy, vitality and creative power of the working class will be unleashed, providing a freer and fuller life for everyone.
 The people will own the banks, insurance companies and finance houses.
 The age of classes and exploitation will be over.
 The greed, speculation and corruption of the bourgeoisie will end when the workers’ government is established and a new era will dawn.